-It’s been a good few months since the release of Super Mario Odyssey – enough time, surely, to consider its place in Mario history.
-And, because you all love lists, that naturally means it’s also time to think about where it ranks against Mario’s other platformers.
+It's been a good few years since the release of Super Mario Odyssey - enough time, surely, to consider its place in Mario history.
+And, because you all love lists, that naturally means it's also time to think about the true ranking of Mario's platfomer games.

 In putting together this list, I've considered the historical importance of each game, but that comes secondary to how well they stand up today.
 Sure, without Super Mario Bros., the industry would probably look very different.
 But does that mean it's the best Mario game ever made?
 (Spoiler: no, it doesn't.)